Smertig/banana/docs/api/tg/methods/answer_callback_query.rst

    .. cpp:member:: optional_t<boolean_t> show_alert

-   If true, an alert will be shown by the client instead of a notification at the top of the chat screen.
+   If True, an alert will be shown by the client instead of a notification at the top of the chat screen.
 Defaults to false.

    .. cpp:member:: optional_t<string_t> url

    URL that will be opened by the user's client.
-If you have created a Game and accepted the conditions via @Botfather, specify the URL that opens your game — note that this will only work if the query comes from a callback_game button.
+If you have created a Game and accepted the conditions via @BotFather, specify the URL that opens your game - note that this will only work if the query comes from a callback_game button.
 Otherwise, you may use links like t.me/your_bot?start=XXXX that open your bot with a parameter.

    .. cpp:member:: optional_t<integer_t> cache_time